culshoefer/codeCurriculum-gitbook/chapter3.md

     create shot
   return shot
 ```

-For now, just do `print("Shooting!")` to check if your code is working correctly.
+For now, just replace `create shot` with `print("Shooting!")` to check that your code works correctly.

 3. Add the code for creating a shot.
-This means we create two functions: One for all of the business around shooting and one for actually creating the shot.
-This leaves us with two functions, `shoot()` and `makeShot()`.
-For shoot, the function should look like this (add in the blanks!)
+This means we create two functions: one for all of the shooting logic (`shoot()`) and one for actually creating the shot (`makeShot()`).
+For `shoot`, the function should look like this (complete the blanks):

 ```python
 def shoot(self, ticks):
   shot = self.makeShot()
   set last shot to the ticks specified return shot
 ```

-For actually shooting, we have to specify what we want our Shot to actually look like.
-We want it to have the following properties:
+We want to specify the shot:

 ```
 x position: self.x
 y position: self.y